Entire home

 Beaumaris

 Located in Beaumaris, this cottage is near the beach.
-Zip World Penrhyn Quarry and Baron Hill Golf Club are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Eryri National Park and Anglesey Area of Outstanding Natural Beauty.
-Looking to enjoy an event or a game while in town?
-See what's happening at Plas Menai National Watersports Centre or Venue Cymru.
+The area's natural beauty can be seen at Eryri National Park and Anglesey Area of Outstanding Natural Beauty, while The Steven Jones Gallery and Beaumaris Courthouse Museum are cultural highlights.
+The Penny Farthing Sweet Shop and Plas Cadnant Hidden Gardens are also worth visiting.
 Fishing offers a great chance to get out on the surrounding water, or you can seek out an adventure with cycling nearby.

 Beaumaris, North Wales